A Benefit for the Canadian HIV/AIDS Legal Network

-A Benefit in Celebration of the 20th Anniversary of the Canadian HIV/AIDS Legal Network and the 11th Annual Awards for Action on HIV/AIDS and Human Rights
+Please join us to celebrate the work of the Canadian HIV/AIDS Legal Network and to honour the winners of the 2013 Awards for Action on HIV/AIDS and Human Rights.

 Back to top